BerkeleyHCI/PolymorphicBlocks/getting-started.md

 >   ```
 > </details>

+## Fixing Blinky
+_In this section, we will explore and fix the remaining compiler errors to get to a clean design._

 While the design is now structurally complete, we still have errors in the form of failed assertions.
 Assertions are checks on the electronics model, in this case it's detecting a voltage incompatibility between the USB's 5v out and the STM32's 3.3v tolerant power inputs.